kubernetes/enhancements/keps/sig-apps/961-maxunavailable-for-statefulset/README.md

 -->

 Startup latency of schedulable stateful pods should follow the [existing latency SLOs](https://github.com/kubernetes/community/blob/master/sig-scalability/slos/slos.md#steady-state-slisslos).

+The total number of `statefulset_unavailability_violation` increments across all StatefulSets must not exceed 5 over a 28-day rolling window.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?